takodan/ASU_CSE511/Module_1.md

     |Attribute|Attribute|
 4. Levels of abstraction
     1. many views: what user see
-    2. single conceptual/logical schema: developer design
+    2. single conceptual/logical schema: it defines the logical structure that is used for the data. developer design
-    3. single physical schema: DBMS controls
+    3. single physical schema: it describes the files and indexes used.
+DBMS controls

 ### M1U3L1 Entity Relationship Model ER
 1. Database design